 Frequency of Molar Pregnancy in Patients Presenting With Miscarriage

-Methods: A descriptive cross-sectional study was undertaken at the outpatients Department of Obstetrics & Gynaecology, JPMC, Karachi, Pakistan between September 25, 2020 to March 24, 2021.
-All patients who fulfilled the inclusion criteria and visited JPMC, Karachi were included in the study.
-Informed consent was taken after explaining the procedure, risks and benefits of the study.
-Data regarding age, gestational age and parity was obtained and noted.
-Transabdominal ultrasound scanning was done to assess the molar pregnancy.
-All the collected data were entered into the proforma attached at the end and used electronically for research purposes.
+Methodology: A descriptive cross-sectional study was conducted at the Outpatients Department of Obstetrics & Gynaecology, Jinnah Postgraduate Medical Center (JPMC), Karachi, Pakistan, from September 25, 2020, to March 24, 2021.
+All eligible patients who sought medical attention at JPMC, Karachi, were included in the study after obtaining informed consent and explaining the study's procedure, risks, and benefits.
+Relevant data pertaining to patients' age, gestational age, and parity were collected and recorded.
+Transabdominal ultrasound scanning was performed to evaluate the presence of molar pregnancy.
+All collected data were entered into an attached proforma and stored electronically for research purposes.

 Results: A total of 178 patients were included with a mean age of 28.7 ± 5.8 years.
 A mean parity of 2.4 ± 0.95 and a gestational age of 11.2 ± 3.5 weeks were observed.
-Previous molar pregnancy was found in 65 (36.5%) patients and a positive family history of molar pregnancy was found in 33 (18.5%) patients Molar pregnancy was found to be in only 01 (0.5%) patient.
+Previous molar pregnancy was found in 65 (36.5%) patients, and a positive family history of molar pregnancy was found in 33 (18.5%) patients.
+Molar pregnancy was found in only 01 (0.5%) patient.
 No significant association was found between age, BMI, parity, gestational age, previous molar pregnancy, and family history.

-Conclusion: It is to be concluded that molar pregnancy is very less likely prevalent in patients with miscarriage, but we cannot rule out residual confounders.
+Conclusion: It is concluded that molar pregnancy is very unlikely to be prevalent in patients with miscarriage, but we cannot rule out residual confounders.